 If your project does not meet the definition of research according to Step One above, stop here.
 You do not need to submit an IRB application.

-If your project does meet the definition of research, go to Step Two below.
+If your project does meet the definition of research, go to Step two:

 Step two — Does it involve human subjects?

-The Federal Policy for the Protection of Human Subjects (Common Rule) defines human subjects as “…a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.”
+The Federal Policy for the Protection of Human Subjects (Common Rule) defines a human subject as “…a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.”

 Data about living individuals through intervention or interaction